 The use of animal symbolism in flags is not a new practice in the modern world; the tradition started a long time ago with the birth of civilization.
-Animals represent different aspects of the human nature be it bravery, strength or intelligence.
+Animals represent different aspects of human nature be it bravery, strength or intelligence.
 Humankind has always tried to find ways to associate itself with the best qualities nature has to offer.
-Thus, one of the animals that has featured in many flags in the world is the lion.
+As a result, one of the animals to have featured in many flags in the world is the lion.

 The lion is the king of the jungle, and it has everything from strength, agility, and the pride that befits a king.
 Being associated with royalty is the main reason why the lion has found its way into many flags of nations that practice monarchy up to this day.
 To them, the lion represents nobility, courage, valor, stateliness, and royalty.

 Countries and Territories Featuring a Lion